hilaryrowe/documentation3/analysisTab/buildingKpiCharts.md

  Use the following steps as a guide to building KPI charts.

- 1. Click the Analysis tab.
+ 1. Click the Analysis ab.
  2. Select Key Performance Indicators from the Analysis Type drop-down list.

 ![](analysisTabChartOptions.png)